2020-2021 Academic Catalog (August 2020 - July 2021)

-This plan is developed under two overarching and interdependent themes, which are stated simply as: “Revitalize the University” and “Sustain the University”.
+This plan was developed under two overarching and interdependent themes, which stated simply are: “Revitalize the University” and “Sustain the University”.
 Under these broad themes more than a dozen strategic issues and opportunities were considered.
 The immediate, existential priorities led CU to select the following as the top strategic goals to be achieved by 2023:

 - Revitalize Enrollment – to stabilize and increase enrollment and reverse declining enrollment trends

 - Enhance the Student Experience – to enhance the distinctly positive Concord Experience for students